Christian Ferras: Later years

 He went on in 1964 to record the Brahms Concerto with Herbert von Karajan for the Deutsche Grammophon label, and then the concertos of Sibelius, Tchaikovsky, Beethoven and Bach, which are the recordings for which he is most admired.
 He continued to make recordings with Deutsche Grammophon: with Barbizet, the violin sonatas of Brahms, Schumann, Franck and Lekeu.

-Awards/honours
+Accolades

 Ferras's 1965 Deutsche Grammophon recording of the Sibelius Violin Concerto with Herbert von Karajan and the Berlin Philharmonic won both the Grand Prix du Disque and Edison Prize.
 In 1975, he was awarded recognition by the Conservatoire de Paris for his works, and retired from regular public performance for health reasons.
 He returned to playing in Paris on 9 March 1982 with Alain Lefèvre and then on 6 May with Pierre Barbizet.
 He gave his last concert in Vichy on 25 August 1982.

+Personal life

+Ferras struggled with severe lifelong depression.

 Death

-Christian Ferras struggled with severe lifelong depression.
-He committed suicide in Paris on 14 September 1982, aged 49.
+He died by suicide in Paris on 14 September 1982, aged 49.